 Q: What about summer terms?

 A: The only funding available in summer (July Aug Sept) is the GSCCG program.
 A separate summer application is available in June.
-Graduate or Professional students must be officially enrolled in at least one summer session, an Academic Student Employee (AI, Reader, TA, Community Teaching Fellow, Remedial Tutor/Tutor) or a GSR.
+Graduate or Professional students must be officially enrolled in at least one summer session, an Academic Student Employee (AI, Reader, TA, Community Teaching Fellow, Remedial Tutor/Tutor) or a GSR (at least 25% appointment).
 Fellowship is not considered employment for the summer grant.

 Q: What is Filing Fee?